JDOR-Hub/Aircraft-Propulsion/Artificial-Intelligence/README.md

 ## Notes
 - This is a basic study on the effects of machine learning in turbofan engines.
-- Look into alternative database solutions.
-- Code refactoring for better maintainability.

 ## Info
 - Project is not currently being developed.